All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing

-As shown in Table~\ref{tab:classification_of_operations}, DNN operations can be largely classified into two types: operations in which results of MAC operations are accumulated in the direction of the input channel and operations in which they are not.
-Since the proposed MAC array has different mapping schemes depending on the operation types, we examine how data are mapped to one array block of the proposed MAC array for each type of operations, and how modules of the array block are reconfigured to support the different data mapping schemes.
+As presented in Table~\ref{tab:classification_of_operations}, AI operations can be categorized into two types: those where the results of MAC operations are accumulated in the direction of the input channel and those where they are not.
+Since the proposed MAC array employs distinct mapping schemes based on the type of operations, we examine how data are mapped to a single array block of the proposed MAC array for each operation type, and how the sub-modules of the array block are reconfigured to accommodate the different data mapping schemes.

-\textbf{Accumulable opeartion:} In the operations in which MAC results are accumulated in the direction of the input channel, local bridge logics connect subarrays and LRMU in an array block, and the array block works like a 64$\times$64 TPU-like SA structure.
-In other words, in the input channel-wise accumulable convolution operation, filter data of the '$C_{in}$' dimension and '$C_{out}$' dimension are loaded in the column of an array block and the row of an array block before streaming input data (Fig.~\ref{fig:SA_data_mapping}-(a)).
-In the case of GEMM operations, a 64$\times$64 weight matrix is fetched to the array block.
-After the prefetching is done, data of corresponding input feature map or input matrix are streamed diagonally to the array block, and computation is started.
+\textbf{Accumulable operations:} In the operations in which MAC results are accumulated along the input channel, local bridge logics connect the subarrays and the LRMU within an array block, allowing the array block to work as a 64$\times$64 TPU-like SA structure.
+Specifically, for input channel-wise accumulable convolution operations, the filter data corresponding to the '$C_{in}$' and '$C_{out}$' dimensions are loaded into the columns and rows of the array block, respectively, prior to streaming the input data (Fig.~\ref{fig:motivation_a}-(a)).
+In the case of GEMM operations, a 64$\times$64 weight matrix is preloaded into the array block.
+Once the prefetching is complete, the corresponding input feature map or input matrix data are streamed diagonally into the array block, and computation is started.